Writer Profile

 When librarians, who specialize in handling books daily, create a book, they don't just think about content satisfaction; they imagine the book sitting on a shelf in some library.

-The first point of focus was the title of the book.
-As mentioned, while "Library History I" focused on the activities of the library in Mita, "Library History II" covers all campuses and is written from the perspective of integrating library services across the entire Juku, starting with computerization.
-Even now, the name "Mita Media Center (Keio University Library)" refers to the library in Mita, so if expanding to the whole, "History of Keio University Libraries" would technically be more appropriate.
+The first point of detail was the title of the book.
+As mentioned, while "Library History I" focused on the activities of the library at Mita, "Library History II" covers all campuses and is written from the perspective of integrating library services across the entire Juku, starting with computerization.
+Even now, the name "Keio University Library" (Keio Gijuku Toshokan) refers to the library at Mita, so if the scope is expanded to the whole, "History of Keio University Libraries" would technically be more appropriate.
 However, when considering Volumes I and II together as a continuous history from the end of the Edo period to the Reiwa era, we wanted them to stand together on the shelf with the same spine text, so we deliberately chose a title that omitted "University" (see photo).
-Similarly, if we had used a title starting with "Sequel," the two volumes would be separated when arranged alphabetically, so we added "II" at the end.
-Furthermore, the simple, old-fashioned binding—gold lettering on a plain navy blue cloth—was also modeled after Volume I.
+Similarly, using a title starting with "Continued" (Zoku) would cause the two volumes to be separated when sorted alphabetically, so we added "II" to the end.
+Furthermore, the simple, old-fashioned binding of gold lettering on a plain navy blue cloth was also modeled after Volume I.

 Holding the finished product, I feel relieved to have summarized 50 years of records, and I hope it will be useful to someone someday.
 PDF versions of both "Library History I" and "Library History II" are available on the Media Center website.
-I would be delighted if you would browse through them and if they serve as a way to recall your connection with the campus.
+I would be delighted if you would browse through them and if they serve as a way to recall your connection to the campus.

 *Affiliations and titles are as of the time of publication.